We're working to fulfil a decades-long ambition to bring a railway station back to Haxby.

 - 1,200 people participated in the consultation

-- 81% of participants support the station proposal (67% strongly support), 14% are opposed, with 5% neutral
+- 81% of participants support the proposal for a station in Haxby (67% strongly support), 14% are opposed, with 5% neutral

 - 83% of respondents say that they would use Haxby station, to one extent or another